 When I went to catch the spider it dropped all of its legs!
 An interesting defence mechanism!

-Can You Buy What You Need for a Baby?
+Can You Buy Everything You Need for a Baby in Thailand?

 Another concern was whether we would be able to find all the baby product that we needed.
 There are a lot of articles written which state that you can’t easily buy nappies (diapers).